The Home Buying Process Explained

 Get your Home Loan Approved

-Talk to your Mortgage Broker about this.
-You can see the process for getting a home loan here.
-If your loan is not approved, despite your best efforts, you can talk to your conveyancer to request the contract is cancelled and your deposit returned – the seller will often ask for proof from your Mortgage Broker or Bank of this.
+The next step in the home buying process is to get your home loan application submitted and approved.
+Talk to your Mortgage Broker about the process.
+If your home loan is not approved, despite your best efforts, you can talk to your conveyancer to request the contract is cancelled and your deposit returned – the seller will often ask for proof from your Mortgage Broker or Bank of this.

 Building and Pest Inspection

 It is your responsibility to organise a date, time and payment.
 Some inspectors will let you attend the property with them and ask questions as you go, others will not; but they will always produce a very comprehensive report to you, usually within 24 hours of the inspection.
 It is important to read this report carefully, and note anything that seems unusual or adverse – call the inspector for clarification if need be.
 If there is anything you are not happy with, you are best to talk to your solicitor, who can request the seller fix the problem prior to settlement, or reimburse you the cost of repair.
 You will need to be happy with the building and pest inspection before you can proceed any further with the home buying process.